cinch-labs/url-status-checker/README.md

 your API down correctly.

-This is a github action that works off a config file that you specify in your repository - it runs through each link and checks that they match what you expect
+This is a github action that works off a config file that you specify in your repository - it runs through each link and checks that they match what you expect.
+The path to the file is relative to the base of your repository if you use the action as specified below

 ## Usage